-Conformity Determination is the evaluation made after an Applicability Analysis is completed and identifies if a Conformity Determination is required.
+Conformity Determination is the next progressive evaluation made after an Applicability Analysis is completed which identifies if a Conformity Determination is required.
 The Conformity Determination is a complex assessment of air quality impacts and, if necessary, contains mitigation measures to ensure that a Federal action conforms to the applicable implementation plan and meets the requirements of the GCR.
+Generally, Conformity Determination are extensive air impact assessments which may include more refined modeling of emissions and emission mitigation and/or offsets.